farshdja/Uncertainty-aware-Water-Quality-Assessment/README.md

 # Uncertainty-aware-Water-Quality-Assessment
-Here, we introduced an innovative framework for Water Quality Index (WQI) assessment that directly incorporates data uncertainty to improve the reliability of WQ evaluations.
-This function performs a comprehensive analysis of water quality data, incorporating Gaussian Mixture Model (GMM) fitting, Uncertainty-aware Principal Component Analysis (UPCA), weight computation, Water Quality Index (WQI) calculation, and Sobol Sensitivity Analysis.
-The primary objectives are: 1.
-Examine the effect of different levels of uncertainty in water quality data on the results of the principal component analysis.
-2. Quantify the impact of parameter uncertainty on the WQI due to the uncertainty of the input data.
-3. Identify, through sensitivity analysis, which quality parameters significantly contribute to the propagation of uncertainty in the WQI at each monitoring station.
+This repository introduces an innovative framework for Water Quality Index (WQI) assessment that directly incorporates data uncertainty to enhance the reliability of water quality evaluations.
+The core function, UWQI_SA.m, performs a comprehensive analysis of water quality data, integrating Gaussian Mixture Model (GMM) fitting, Uncertainty-aware Principal Component Analysis (UPCA), weight computation, WQI calculation, and Sobol Sensitivity Analysis.
+The primary objectives of this framework are: 1) Examining the impact of varying levels of uncertainty in water quality data on Principal Component Analysis (PCA) outcomes.
+2) Quantifying how weighting uncertainty influences the WQI due to input data variability.
+3) Identifying, through sensitivity analysis, which water quality parameters significantly contribute to the propagation of uncertainty in the WQI at each monitoring station.

+Requirements
+To utilize and test the proposed approach, ensure that MATLAB is installed on your system.
+For detailed system requirements and installation guidelines, please refer to the official MATLAB documentation.

+Usage Guidelines
+To effectively employ this framework, follow these steps:

+Data Preprocessing: Utilize the data_preprocessing.m function to prepare your water quality data.
+This step ensures that the data is cleansed of outliers and standardized to a consistent temporal resolution, facilitating accurate analysis.

+Uncertainty-aware Analysis: Execute the UWQI_SA.m function with the preprocessed data.
+This function will conduct the GMM fitting, UPCA, weight computations, WQI calculations, and Sobol Sensitivity Analysis.
+The outcomes will be stored in the output structure for further examination and interpretation.